gregmercer/untalk-2018/README.md

 All this works by just passing **JSON Messages** - between Slack and your Bot Server.
 Using standard HTTP request/response protocol.

-2. Write a Web Server
-    a.
-Creating endpoints that handle GET/POST requests, that handle messages and actions
+2. Write a Web Server - Creating endpoints that handle GET/POST requests, that handle messages and actions.

 #### Messsages